Beresneva27/Beresneva27/README.md

 - In my spare time, I travel, snowboard and play pool.

-- How to reach me: @BeresnevaAP.
+- How to reach me: beresneva.ap@yandex.ru.

 ---